danpla/fontlink/README.md

 * Not all programs can update font list on the fly, so it's better to setup your fonts *before* running program that will use them.
-For example, GIMP and LibreOffise can rescan fonts, but Inkscape and Scribus are not.
+For example, GIMP and LibreOffice can rescan fonts, but Inkscape and Scribus are not.